Pione Sisto: Return to Midtjylland

+Alanyaspor

+On 14 September 2023, Sisto signed for Turkish Süper Lig club Alanyaspor.

+Aris

+On 23 July 2024, Sisto signed for Greek Superleague club Aris.

 International career

-Since Sisto was not a Danish citizen but had lived almost his whole life in Denmark, the Danish national team manager Morten Olsen expressed his hope that the player would be eligible for the national squad.
+Since Sisto was not a Danish citizen but had lived almost his whole life in Denmark, the Denmark national team manager Morten Olsen expressed his hope that the player would be eligible for the national squad.
 Upon receiving his Danish citizenship in December 2014, Sisto was immediately chosen to represent the Denmark national under-21 football team, although in an unofficial match.
 He was not yet able to represent Denmark in an official international match due to FIFA regulations.
 On 23 January 2015, he made his debut for the Danish U21 side, scoring a hat-trick in a 7–1 win against Romanian club FC Dinamo București.

 On 8 May 2015, Sisto received official word of FIFA's dispensation decision, allowing him to represent Denmark without waiting the obligatory five years following his 18th birthday.
 Twelve days later, he was called up to the Denmark national football team for its matches against Montenegro and Serbia.

 In June 2015, he represented the Denmark U21 team at the 2015 UEFA European Under-21 Championship in the Czech Republic, and scored the last goal in a 2–1 victory against the host nation in the opening match at the Eden Arena in Prague.

-Sisto debuted for the Danish national football team on 4 September 2015, in a Euro 2016 qualifying match against Albania.
+Sisto debuted for the Denmark national team on 4 September 2015, in a Euro 2016 qualifying match against Albania.
 He played the first 45 minutes of the goalless draw before being replaced at halftime by Yussuf Poulsen.
 He scored his first international goal on 22 March 2018, the only goal of a friendly win over Panama in Copenhagen.

 In May 2018, Sisto was named in Denmark's preliminary 35-man squad for the 2018 World Cup in Russia.
 He was also named in the final 23-man team.

 Personal life

 After the 2018 FIFA World Cup, Sisto proclaimed himself to be "the most hated person in Denmark" on social media, after having received criticism for his performances.
 His statements were met with surprise among Danish media.

 In May 2019, Sisto confessed on social media that he had been on a 21-day diet consisting of only fruit.
 He stated that he "lost control" and that the "subsconscious is darkness".

 In May 2020, Sisto revealed that he had suffered with bouts of depression which had begun during the 2018 FIFA World Cup.
 He also stated that he had been subject to racial abuse from parents of teammates during his time at the FC Midtjylland Academy in Ikast.

+In July 2023, Sisto announced that he had purchased 4.3 hectares of land for the controversial Kingdom of Pineal in central Portugal, a micronation with elements of a cult, which was gaining national attention over the death of a young child in the community, raising doubts over its legality.